NicklasAhlberg/AutopilotTool/README.md

 No more need to struggle to manually get, move and import the csv-file from another device.
 All you need to do is run the tool (Shift+F10 when you get to pick your keyboard layout), start Autopilot Tool and sign in to Azure (when you get prompted) with an administrative user.
 This works well with MFA!

+.Version 1.0.2.5
+- It is now possible to add a default tag to the config-file
+-
 <p><strong>.Version 1.0.2.4</strong><br>
 – Slightly new graphical interface<br>
 – Optional: It is now possible to add a group tag!<br>